Robin Birley (businessman): Personal life

 Birley grew up in London with his siblings, Rupert and India Jane.
 He was educated at St Aubyn's School in Rottingdean, East Sussex and Eton College.
 His parents were divorced after his mother had two children with his father's friend Sir James Goldsmith, whom she later married.
 Birley has three half-siblings through his mother's second marriage, Zac Goldsmith, Jemima Goldsmith and Ben Goldsmith.

 During his adolescence Birley was mauled by a tiger at Howletts Zoo, the private zoo of family friend John Aspinall.
 The bones on one side of his face were crushed.
 He has endured years of cosmetic surgery but the accident left him with permanent scarring.

 In the late 1990s, with his father Mark unable to direct his Mayfair private members' clubs on a day-to-day basis, Robin and his sister India Jane took on an increasing role in the management of the clubs, which comprised Annabel's (named after his mother), Harry’s Bar, Mark's Club, George, and the Bath & Racquets Club.

 In 2006 Birley was dismissed from his position by his father, after a family row following his hiring of a private investigator to do a background check on his sister’s new boyfriend.
 Birley and India Jane were later reconciled at her wedding to Sebastian Whitestone.
 Mark Birley, by now unwell (he died in August 2007) and without his son to run the group of clubs, sold them to the clothing tycoon Richard Caring, who continues to operate them under the ‘Birley Clubs’ brand (with the exception of Mark’s Club, which was sold on).

-In 1986 his brother Rupert was presumed drowned in mysterious circumstances whilst working in Togo, but his body was never recovered.
+In 1986 his brother Rupert was presumed drowned in mysterious circumstances whilst working in Togo in West Africa, but his body was never recovered.

 Birley has a daughter, Maud, by a former girlfriend.
 He married Lucy Ferry, the ex-wife of Bryan Ferry, in October 2006.
-She committed suicide on 23 July 2018 at the age of 58.
+She died by suicide on 23 July 2018 at the age of 58.

 In December 2018, Birley joined residents' protest against plans for a new 24-hour casino in Mayfair.